rogerluan/app-store-connect-notifier/README.md

 While the self-hosted version is free, it requires you to host and maintain its server yourself.
 The SaaS version is a paid service, but it's fully managed and has a lot more features, such as support for Android apps, and a web dashboard to manage multiple apps, workflows, Slack channels, notification preferences, and more.

+You can read more about the SaaS announcement here: https://github.com/rogerluan/app-store-connect-notifier/discussions/270

 ## SaaS

 You can use the SaaS version of this app, which evolved from this project, but eventually became a much more complete version of this simple tool.
 You can find out about it here: